ausaccessfed/shibboleth-idp-installer/common-error.md

 Requires: python-jinja2

 You could try using --skip-broken to work around the problem.

 You could try running: rpm -Va --nofiles –nodigest

 ***Resolution:*** If you are using Redhat satellite for your package management, you need to install the Redhat server-extras and server-optional channels.

-You can find the list of installed packages by running the following command
+You can find the list of installed packages by running the following command.

 ```
 rhn-channel --list